Advanced Industrial

 Scope

-Provide support for SDI-12, 4-20mA and pulse counter sensors with flexible configurations.
+Provide support for SDI-12, 4-20mA and pulse input sensors with flexible configurations.
 It is applicable to Agriculture & Environmental Monitoring applications.

 General Information